Universal Credit full service

 What is Universal Credit?

-Universal Credit replaced these benefits:
+Universal Credit (UC) replaces the following benefits:

 - Housing Benefit